Project-GrADyS/gradys-sim-nextgen/docs/index.md

 ## What is GrADyS-SIM TNG?

+GrADyS-SIM TNG is a network simulation framework.
+You can use this software to create simulations capable of representing scenarios populated by network nodes that coexist in a simulated environment and can send messages to each other.
+The primary focuses of the simulator are usability and flexibility.

-GrADyS-SIM TNG is a network simulation framework whose primary focus are usability and flexibility.
-Usability is achieved by opting for a simple to use python simulation API that allows you to quickly build and prototype decentralized algorithms in a network simulation environment.
+Usability is achieved by opting for a simple-to-use python simulation API that allows you to quickly build and prototype decentralized algorithms in a network simulation environment.
 Flexibility is achieved by enabling the user to reuse his algorithm implementations on a more realistic network simulation scenario by integrating with OMNeT++ and, in the future, even reuse his algorithms in the real world through a MAVLINK integration.

 The framework was created to be used in three main ways: **prototype mode**, **integrated mode** and **experiment mode**.
 As mentioned one of the main